ioBroker/ioBroker.zigbee/README.md

 At first start, it is vital to set up the adapter settings.
 These include:
 - the communication to the zigbee Coordinator (COM Port).
 This can be a device identifier or a network address for Network-based coordinators
 - the required firmware-Type
-- the network parameters PanID (a number between 0 and 65565) and extended PanID (a 16 digit HEX number) **important: Do not run the adapter without changing the values for PanID (6754) and Extended PanID (DDDDDDDDDDDDDDDD) to unique values for your Zigbee Installation.**
+- the network parameters PanID (a number between 0 and 65565), extended PanID (a 16 digit HEX number) and the zigbee Channel **important: Do not run the adapter without changing the values for PanID (6754) and Extended PanID (DDDDDDDDDDDDDDDD) to unique values for your Zigbee Installation.**

 ![](docs/de/img/Zigbee_config_de.png)